 - Manchurian Agent: Ann is this to Korvo.
 He uses her for murder.

-- Spiritual Successor: Often times called the sequel to Laura.
+- Spiritual Successor: Oftentimes called an unofficial "sequel" to Laura.

 - Stepford Smiler: Ann to her husband.
 She tries her best to hide her unhappiness.